Iliad still in the hunt for T-Mobile US

-PARIS French low-cost telecom operator Iliad (ILD.PA) may improve its $15 billion (9.03 billion pounds) offer for T-Mobile US TMUS.N but has set specific limits on how much money it would raise to fund any deal.
+PARIS French low-cost telecom operator Iliad may improve its $15 billion offer for T-Mobile US but has set specific limits on how much money it would raise to fund any deal.

 "The offer we made is still pertinent but it could evolve, not specifically in terms of valuation, but on the percent of the capital (that Iliad proposes to buy)," Reynaud said at a news conference after second-quarter results.